fixstars/opencl-book/docs/src/opencl-book/opencl-setup/first-opencl-program.md

 Since we have not yet gone over the OpenCL grammar, you should concentrate on the general flow of OpenCL programming.

-_Hello World_&#x20;
+_Hello World_

 **List 3.3** and **3.4** shows the familiar "Hello, World!" program written in OpenCL.
 Since standard in/out cannot be used within the kernel, we will use the kernel only to set the char array.
 Note that printf() will be available starting in OpenCL 1.2 to perform the same action.
 In this program, the string set on the kernel will be copied over to the host side, which can then be outputted.
-(The code can be downloaded from http://www.fixstars.com/books/opencl)&#x20;
+(The code can be downloaded from [http://www.fixstars.com/books/opencl](http://www.fixstars.com/books/opencl))

-**List 3.3: Hello World - kernel (hello.cl)**&#x20;
+**List 3.3: Hello World - kernel (hello.cl)**

 ```
 __kernel void hello(__global char *string)